-15-year-old stabbing suspect charged as adult in park fight
+15-year-old stabbing suspect charged as adult in fray

 A 15-year-old boy accused of stabbing a 16-year-old during a large fight Monday night was arraigned Thursday in 39th District Court in Roseville.